fons/cl-mongo/README.md

-Creates a connection to a mongodb, makes it the default connection and evaluates the body form. args uses the same keyword set as mongo (:db. :localhost :port) args is passed on to make-mongo when the connection is created.
+Creates a connection to a mongodb, makes it the default connection and evaluates the body form. args uses the same keyword set as mongo (:db :localhost :port) args is passed on to make-mongo when the connection is created.

 </blockquote>